BigSoftVideo/DOTEbase/README.md

 If you purchase _DOTE_, then _DOTEbase_ is free.
 If you have already purchased _DOTE_ before _DOTEbase_ was released, then it is free.
-_DOTEbase_ is a standalone software package, but it relies entirely on _DOTE_.
+_DOTEbase_ is a standalone software package, but it relies entirely on _DOTE_ for organising audio-visual media and transcripts.

 See the instructions to register _DOTEbase_ using your _DOTE_ [license](license-activation.md).